DenisAnthony871/RaG_App/README.md

 | GET | `/stats` | Show vector count in ChromaDB |
 | POST | `/chat` | Send a question, get an answer |

-### Interactive API Docs
-Visit `http://127.0.0.1:8080/docs` in your browser to test all endpoints with a built-in UI.

 ### Example Request

 ```bash
 curl -X POST http://127.0.0.1:8080/chat \
   -H "Content-Type: application/json" \